ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Auditing

-With the Third-party Auditing deployment mode, the Service Operator obtains signatures from a lightweight Third-Party Auditor attesting to the fact that the Service Operator is constructing the tree correctly.
+With the Third-party Auditing deployment mode, the Service Operator obtains signatures from a Third-Party Auditor attesting to the fact that the Service Operator is constructing the tree correctly.
 These signatures are provided to users along with the responses to their queries.

-Each entry added to the log tree has a corresponding `AuditorUpdate` structure that allows the Third-Party Auditor to verify the log entry against stored state from previous log entries:
+`AuditorUpdate` structures correspond to individual log entries and allow the Third-Party Auditor to verify the log entry against its stored state:

 ~~~ tls-presentation
 struct {